 - Transition (introductions, life changes): four check-ins

-- Eliminating/Scratching: eight check-ins
+- Eliminating/Scratching: six check-ins

-- Aggression/Reintroductions: twelve check-ins
+- Aggression/Reintroductions: eight check-ins

 I offer a research-based approach to cat behavior modification and training.
 This includes positive reinforcement and an adherence to the principles of LIMA (least intrusive minimal aversive) behavior strategies.